Teppichseite/RetroDECKY/README.md

 ```

 Each script sends a small background HTTP **POST** request to RetroDECKY’s local **`/api/game-event`** endpoint: one payload marks a **game start**, the other a **game end**, and both include the same four pieces of information ES-DE passes in: **ROM path**, **game name**, **system name**, and **system full name**.
 That lets the plugin know which game is currently running.

-The endpoint is exposed as a local HTTP server on `localhost`.

 #### Detected ES-DE Metadata